SAP-samples/ui5-webcomponents-sample-angular/README.md

 # UI5 Web Components Angular Sample Application

 [Angular]( https://angular.io/) sample application to demonstrate the usage of the [UI5 Web Components]( https://github.com/SAP/ui5-webcomponents).
-It shows how to bind properties, to subscribe to events, using nested components and the build.
+It shows how to bind properties, to subscribe to events, using nested components and the bootstrapped Angular build.

 This project was bootstrapped with [Angular CLI](https://cli.angular.io/).